Frederick J. Dirmaier

 The photo below shows Fred with a violin that he found while in Grafennwohr, Germany.
 He was a fair player of the instrument, which certainly reminded him of home.

-After spending the summer and fall of 1945 on occupational duty in Gallenkirchen, Mondsee, Salzburg and Vienna, Austria, Fred shipped back to the U.S. aboard the S.S.
+At some point, probably after the war had ended, men without enough points to ship home, were transferred to other units.
+Fred was transferred to the 776th Tank Destroyer battalion and spent the summer and fall of 1945 on occupational duty in Gallenkirchen, Mondsee, Salzburg and Vienna, Austria.
+Fred shipped back to the U.S. aboard the S.S.
 Gene Anderson and arrived in New York on January 5, 1946.
 He was discharged at the rank of Technician 5th Grade from Fort Devens, Massachusetts, on January 8th.

 Now back in the U.S., Fred worked on continuing his education at Saint Michael's College in Colchester, Vermont, where he spent two years.
 He then studied one year in Basil, Switzerland, and a final year at Colorado College in Boulder, graduating in 1950.
 He also attended Harvard Graduate School, receiving a Masters degree in 1956.
 Fred worked as a Professor of German and later as a High School Counselor.
 On September 1, 1952, he married Colette, who was born in St. Albans, Vermont.
 The couple made their residence in Essex Junction, Vermont, and had six children, Gregory, Ann, John, Laure, Betsy and Jim.